getlantern/lantern/README.md

   -statsaddr="": host:port at which to make detailed stats available using server-sent events (optional) -statshub="pure-journey-3547.herokuapp.com": address of statshub server -statsperiod=0: time in seconds to wait between reporting stats.
 If not specified, stats are not reported.
 If specified, statshub, instanceid and statsaddr must also be specified.
+  -waddelladdr="": if specified, connect to this waddell server and process NAT traversal requests inbound from waddell -waddellcert="": if specified, use this cert (PEM-encoded) to authenticate connections to waddell.
+Otherwise, a default certificate is used.
 ```

 Example Client: